 I’ve shared details on how we use and interact with the plot arc lesson, and here’s an IG picture of my plot arc board.
 ALE also digs in with lessons on figurative language, writer’s craft, musical elements (think poetry) and how to use their annotating bookmark.
 Rooted in Language also recommends using the plot arc at the high school level with each novel you study.

 Thanks to the Annotating Literary Elements guide, my days of being plagued with shoulder shrugging and “I dunno” responses are gone.
-So is my dislike for digging deeper into fiction works.
-I’ve discovered the “secret” that seemed just out of reach and so can you.
+My teens now have intellectual thoughts and insights about the books they read.
+I finally feel like we’re having that high school level discussion.
+And my own dislike for digging deeper into fiction is gone too.
+I discovered that “secret” that seemed just out of reach.